VICTORIA-OKESIPE/Vibecoding-projects/vibecoding_lit_review/README.md

-# Vibe Coding Lit Review App
+# Vibe Coded Lit Review App

 A React-based web app to systematically code and analyze literature for your vibe coding project.